 Paul who was a Pharisee of Pharisees and lived by the law said after he was SAVED BY GRACE Rom.
 6:14 “for you are not under law but under grace.”
 He certainly would know as he described himself “concerning the law, a Pharisee” (Phil 3:5), who were strict on all the laws.

 1 Cor.
 9:20-22 “and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law”

 Paul tells us the Jews are under the law, the Gentiles are not.
 He is referring to the Old Testament laws, the Mosaic law.

 Rom.
 4:4-5 Now to him who works, the wages are not counted as grace but as debt.
 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness,

-When you are enforcing the law upon yourself and others you cannot live in the power of the Spirit the grace the new covenant gives.
+When you are enforcing the law upon yourself and others you cannot live in the power of the Spirit the grace the new covenant gives to us.
 Instead of freedom you introduce bondage and make yourself and others confused.

 As the first council ended by them in agreement sayingActs 15:24-25 Since we have heard that some who went out from us have troubled you with words, unsettling your souls, saying, 'You must be circumcised and keep the law '--to whom we gave no such commandment--